 - International Friends – matching volunteers with NIACC international students

 - IRIS – Iowa Radio Reading Information Service for the Blind

-- Walking (Walking School Bus in Mason City, Walking Buddy in Hampton-Dumont, and School Crossing Guard in Lake Mills) – providing safety and exercise to elementary students
+- Walking (Walking School Bus in Mason City and Walking Buddy in Hampton) – providing a healthy start to the day for students and volunteers

 Who can volunteer?